yipkeikwok/webcachesim-1/README.md

 * Random (random eviction)

 Almost configuration parameters of these algorithms can be tuned in a single config file [config/algorithm_params.yaml](config/algorithm_params.yaml)

+The prototype implementation on top of Apache Traffic Server is available [here](https://github.com/sunnyszy/lrb-prototype).

 ## Trace
 The Wikipedia trace [download link](http://lrb.cs.princeton.edu/wiki2018.tr.tar.gz).
 To uncomress: